open-coffee/opencoffee-frontpage/README.md

 ## Add Plugin

-If you want to use a plugin you can just download the `jar` e.g. from the [Releases](https://github.com/coffeenet/coffeenet-frontpage-plugin-feed/releases) section.
+If you want to use a plugin you can download the `jar` e.g. from the [Releases](https://github.com/coffeenet/coffeenet-frontpage-plugin-feed/releases) section.
 The plugin `jar` must be placed in `/plugins`-directory beside the frontpage application:

 ```
 frontpage.jar